Softwire/dynamics-crm-ci-clis/Readme.md

 # Compatability

-The command line helpers have been tested on Windows 8, running against Dynamics CRM 2016 and CRM Online (8.x) - but will probably work with others.
+The command line helpers have been tested on Windows 8, running against Dynamics CRM 2016 and CRM Online (8.x) - but will probably work with other configurations (in particular, due to the API used, it likely works with CRM 2011 onwards).

 # Contributing